you-d/my-temp-bookshelf/README.md

 A web application development portfolio that is built with React.JS, and adhering to Redux Architecture Paradigm.

 update:
+* [9/10/16] Implemented React Router in the async-redux-thunk branch.
-new git branch : async-redux-thunk - asynchronous data fetching from remote storage
+* [5/10/16] new git branch : async-redux-thunk - asynchronous data fetching from remote storage.

 ## Demonstrated techs ##
 Branch : All